 Considering how low rates have been, more buyers were incentivized to consider buying homes in cities like Seattle and Boise.
 As more buyers came out of the woodworks, the number of mortgage applications has been increasing.

 With more interested buyers on the market sparking demand, property values increased as a result.

 Housing Inventory is Scant

 As more and more buyers got into the market after so much pent-up demand was released, there wasn’t – and still isn’t – enough housing supply to keep up.
 And when demand outweighs supply, this can drive the value of homes up.

 It’s a basic economic concept that explains what impacts prices of goods, including real estate.
 Until inventory builds up ion the form of new housing starts or from more sellers listing their homes on the market, the demand will continue to be strong and the value of homes will continue to be strong.

 The Impact On Sellers

-As a result of the low-interest rates from the COVID-19 pandemic, this also means that sellers should anticipate getting a large number of offers for their homes.
-Tied into what we said above, with more buyers on the market, there will be more demand for homes.
+As a result of the low-interest rates from the COVID-19 pandemic, this also meant that sellers received a large number of offers for their homes.
+Tied into what we said above, with more buyers on the market, the more demand there is for homes.
 This is a good thing for sellers as it gives them more negotiating power when wheeling and dealing with buyers.

-There are still many people who are hesitant to sell a home in this environment.
+There are still many people who are hesitant to sell a home.
 This means that there might not be many options on the market.
 As such, the inventory is not enough to keep up with demand.
 In this type of environment, homes can sell very quickly and for top dollar.
 And the chances of bidding wars may also be higher.

 For those who decide to take the plunge, they might be rewarded with more offers than usual.
 This is going to drive up the value of their home, which is good for their next purchase.